 Given its strategic nature, this policy will be reviewed every three years or at the beginning of any major shift in organisational strategy, whichever is sooner.
-The review period for any underlying operational documents that form part of the framework may be reviewed at higher frequencies (e.g. given the higher likelihood for change, country security plans will be reviewed annually or following a major incident, whichever is sooner).
+The review period for any underlying operational documents that

 4. Definitions

 For the purposes of this policy and underlying framework documentation, the following terms are used: